 It is said the two fish depicted in Buddhist iconography is because fish often swim in pairs.
 I am not convinced this is true based on my casual observations of fish over the years…

 …nor am I convinced about the orthodox interpretations of fish handed down by the echelons of Buddhist philosophy.
 Let’s take a closer look!

 It is true that fish represent the bringing of life and prosperity in symbolism, but not quite in the way organised religions want you to believe.

 They are of course associated with water, from which all life is said to have developed and rivers are critical to flourishing civilisations even today.

 In connection with water, fish also represents creation.
 Water is an element that creates life.
 A human foetus lives in water in the mother’s stomach.

 The birth of a healthy child does bring happiness and when the child survived in ancient times, it was considered good luck and brought prosperity to the family.
 Children worked for the family and continued the bloodline.

 Two fish are not only found in Buddhist symbolism, but also in other cultures such as this ceramic bowl at Nazca in Peru.

 We find the same principles in modern traditions of marriage when male and female join together in (sexual) union.
-Positive and negative energies also bond to form matter and creation.
+Positive and negative charges of energy also bond to form matter and creation.
 Whereas water represents consciousness, fish represents the elements that create the world.
 Our world.
 Your world.

 Plaques and ornaments with symbols of two fish are typically offered to newly married couples in China as a symbol of conjugal rights and fidelity.